NBISweden/workshop-reproducible-research/pages/docker/docker-8-extra-material.md

 This should result in a file called `mrsa_proj.sif`.

 In the Docker image we included the code needed for the workflow in the `/course` directory of the image.
 These files are of course also available in the Singularity image.
 However, a Singularity image is read-only (unless using the sandbox feature), and this will be a problem if we try to run the workflow within the `/course` directory, since the workflow will produce files and Snakemake will create a `.snakemake` directory.

-vide the files externally from our host system and simply use the Singularity image as the environment to execute the workflow in (i.e. all the software).
+Instead, we need to provide the files externally from our host system and simply use the Singularity image as the environment to execute the workflow in (*i.e.* all the software).

 In your current working directory (`workshop-reproducible-research/tutorials/docker/`) the vital MRSA project files are already available (`Snakefile`, `config.yml`,